vis-kid/octopress_drafts_previewer/source/_posts/2015-09-15-Neat-Bascis.markdown

 [codepen example](http://codepen.io/vis-kid/pen/Mayorb)

 Of course such an example is just for show and makes little practical sense .
 As you can see, every row consists of one blue **aside** on the left and one green **article** element on the right.
-The layout doesn’t break because their total number of columns add up to 12 (as defined in **$grid-columns**) evenly.
+The layout doesn’t break because within the outer container element their total number of columns add up to 12 (as defined in **$grid-columns**) evenly.

 The coolest part is that there is no need to add any styling information to your markup—since this is related to your presentation layer, you only add the info how your grid is composed of to your Sass files.
 Cleanly separated concerns.
+SWEET!
 Every sane designer that touches your work after you will love you for not polluting the content with styling information.
+Your future self anyway!

+An added bonus that comes for free is that you can name classes in your markup anyway you want / need.
+Nobody makes these decisions for you which is a blessing without any disguise.
+Yes naming is hard, yadda yadda yadda, but its even trickier if somebody unrelated makes these decisions for you.

 ### Nesting columns